zabbix/zabbix-docker/snmptraps/alpine/README.md

 ### ``/var/lib/zabbix/mibs``

 The volume allows to add new MIB files.
 It does not support subdirectories, all MIBs must be placed to ``/var/lib/zabbix/mibs``.

+# The image variants

+The `zabbix-snmptraps` images come in many flavors, each designed for a specific use case.

+## `zabbix-snmptraps:ubuntu-<version>`

+This is the defacto image.
+If you are unsure about what your needs are, you probably want to use this one.
+It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

+## `zabbix-snmptraps:centos-<version>`

+This is the defacto image also.
+If you are unsure about what your needs are, you probably want to use this one.
+It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

+## `zabbix-snmptraps:alpine-<version>`

+This image is based on the popular [Alpine Linux project](http://alpinelinux.org), available in [the `alpine` official image](https://hub.docker.com/_/alpine).
+Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

+This variant is highly recommended when final image size being as small as possible is desired.
+The main caveat to note is that it does use [musl libc](http://www.musl-libc.org) instead of [glibc and friends](http://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
+However, most software doesn't have an issue with this, so this variant is usually a very safe choice.
+See [this Hacker News comment thread](https://news.ycombinator.com/item?id=10782897) for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

+To minimize image size, it's uncommon for additional related tools (such as `git` or `bash`) to be included in Alpine-based images.
+Using this image as a base, add the things you need in your own Dockerfile (see the [`alpine` image description](https://hub.docker.com/_/alpine/) for examples of how to install packages if you are unfamiliar).

 # Supported Docker versions